phetsims/models-of-the-hydrogen-atom/doc/implementation-notes.md

 ### Light Source

-`LightSource` is the model of a simple light source that emits photons in the UV and visible spectrums, for white light and monochromatic light.
+`LightSource` is the model of a simple light source that emits photons in the UV and visible spectrums, for white light or monochromatic light.
 With white light, the algorithm for choosing a photon's wavelength is implemented such that the probability of the photon interacting with the atom is increased.
 See method `getNextPhotonWavelength` in LightSource.ts for details.